 “You can come to me,” my sister offered.

 “I’m the one who said I wouldn’t turn to her anymore.”

 “I don’t want to hear it,” she cut me off.

 “Melanie, you just said I could come to you…”

 “Go to bed, Christie,” Dan ordered me from upstairs.
-I looked at him, then turned back around and continued with my sister.

 “I don’t want to hear it,” she said again.